SABC: Popular music

 Following the establishment of a republic and withdrawal from the Commonwealth in 1961, the Afrikaners' goal was to promote their culture and so, at first, the SABC's choice of popular music reflected the National Party government's initial conservatism, especially on the Afrikaans channel, with musicians such as Nico Carstens.
 However Carstens was also ostracised by the SABC, as his music was influenced by the Coloured and Malay communities of Cape Town.

 Eventually, musicians broke through the barrier, when the young, English-speaking Jewish musician and composer, Charles Segal collaborated with the older Afrikaans lyric-writer, Anton Dewaal, to write songs.
 Segal's songs like "Die Ou Kalahari" became highly popular with the Afrikaans-speaking public.
 However, there was tight censorship over all broadcasts, particularly of pop music, with, for example, the music of the Beatles being banned by the SABC between 1966 and March 1971.

 In 1966 the SABC established an external service, known as Radio RSA, which broadcast in English, Swahili, French, Portuguese, Dutch and German.
 In 1969 the SABC held a national contest to find theme music for the service.
 This contest was won by the popular South African pianist and composer, Charles Segal and co-writer, Dorothy Arenson.
 Their composition, "Carousel" remained the theme song for Radio RSA until 1992, when it was replaced by Channel Africa.

 In 1986, the SABC ran a competition to promote South African music.
 Each of the 15 radio stations, represented by an artist, entered a song to compete for the Song for South Africa in the National Song Festival.
 The finals were broadcast live on television.
 The Radio Port Natal submission won the competition with the Don Clarke song, Sanbonani, performed by P J Powers and Hotline.

+SABC compiled the album sales chart from the end of 1981 to 1995, and the singles sales chart from 1958 to 1989 when singles stopped being manufactured.